 Sustaining Kadaclan’s Beauty

-Kadaclan is indeed an ecological and cultural paradise.
+Kadaclan Barlig is indeed an ecological and cultural paradise.
 However, the creeping modernization can pose a threat to such beauty and bounty.
 Thus, local alternatives are important.

 Definitely, ecotourism comes to the play.
 It promotes community-based development as well as environmental conservation and cultural integrity preservation.
 It is my hope that the local authorities, in consultation with the community members, would initiate programs to boost ecotourism.
 If properly managed, this could generate sustainable and equitable livelihoods for the locals.

 Relevantly so, the e-kachakran annually celebrates the Menaliyam Festival, considered as the “Mother of all Festivals” in Mountain Province.
 Yes, it is older than the famed Lang-ay Festival.
-Now, it has become the largest assemble of the e-kachakran.
+Now, it has become the largest assembling of the e-kachakran.
 They come together to showcase their authentic culture and forge camaraderie.

 For your information needs: